angular/material-start/README.md

 #### Install Dependencies

-We have two kinds of dependencies in this project: tools and angular framework code.
+We have two kinds of dependencies in this project: tools and AngularJS framework code.
 The tools help us manage and test the application.

 * We get the tools we depend upon via `npm`, the [node package manager][npm].
-* We get the angular code via `bower`, a [client-side code package manager][bower].
+* We get the AngularJS code via `bower`, a [client-side code package manager][bower].

-We have preconfigured `npm` to automatically run `bower` so we can simply do:
+We have pre-configured `npm` to automatically run `bower` so we can simply do:

 ```
 npm install